accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 ### 5. When you have a bug

 ##### Isolate the problem
-Debugging is the act of finding a needle in a very complex haystack.
+As mentioned previously, debugging is the act of finding a needle in a very complex haystack.
 Comment out blocks of code until your program works; if you are able to do this, you can have some confidence that your bug is in the commented block.
 For example, here is how we might fix the Fizz Buzz issue:

 ```java
 for (int i = 0; i < 100; i++) {